 1. What local resources are available?

-Finding organizations offering support to help people complete the Non-filer form may be a challenge.
+Finding organizations offering support to help people complete the form on GetCTC.org may be a challenge.
 Start by contacting your local United Way and Community Action Agency.
 You can also call your area 211.

 In addition to getting support with signing up for CTC payments, some people will need help establishing a bank account for direct deposit or finding free check cashing.
 Contact financial institutions to learn local options to support people to receive their payments.